-On this, our fourth visit to Tokyo, we’ve already managed to see, eat and explore a whole other side to the city, thanks to the awesome local knowledge of Inside Japan Tours’ Mark.
+On this, our fourth visit to Tokyo, we’ve already managed to eat our way through sensational secret food streets and explore a whole other side to the city, thanks to the awesome local knowledge of Inside Japan Tours’ Mark.
 Our detour into local life has left us more hooked on this cool, chaotic and quirky metropolis than ever before, and while Mark has shown us that it would take another ten visits just to scratch the neon-lit surface of all the things to do in Tokyo with kids, we’ve managed to cover a lot of ground.
 But before Mark bids us sayonara, he has one last lethal surprise in store.
 But we can’t talk about it because, you know…

 Just kidding, of course we’re going to talk about it!
 Mark has kindly arranged for the kids and I to go full Samurai with a lesson in Battōjutsu or Batto, the Japanese art of swordsmanship.

 This is my kind of fight club.
 Especially the lack of fighting bit.
 You see, while our training utilises variations of techniques used by the Samurai, including some mighty fine cutting skills, it’s more about discipline, etiquette and respect than slicing anyone up Kill Bill style.

-HiSUi TOKYO kits us each out in a traditional hakama and kimono before presenting us with blunt katanas.
+HiSUi TOKYO BATTO kits us each out in a traditional hakama and kimono before presenting us with blunt katanas.
 Now, at this stage I admit to being a trifle nervous, because blunt or not, my kids are savages with a sword and I’m somewhat afraid for my life.

 But in one of the greatest surprises of my life, instead of leaping about the room like out of control baboons, Raffles and Sugrapuff are under the Zen-like spell of our sword-master during this lesson in grace and motion.